 This is a new addition to my ever-growing list of recipes.
 But since I’ve had to make a batch every week for the past 4 weeks, I think it’s time that I shared it here.

 As usual, I’ve reduced the sugar quantity from the original recipe.
-But I did add raisins to compensate for that!
-I also use a small sized cookie scoop to help reduce the portions.
+But I did add raisins to compensate for that.
 Sneaky mom!

 Apple Oatmeal Cookies (adapted from here)